 The bill also bans collective bargaining agreements or arbitration awards by the state and DOC collective bargaining units from prohibiting disclosure of a disciplinary action in a correction officer's personnel file for violating an administrative directive.

-These provisions apply to all applicable agreements or awards, regardless of when they are approved or entered.
+These provisions apply to all applicable agreements or awards approved or entered into on or after the bill's date of passage.

 COMMITTEE ACTION

 Judiciary Committee